(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 With a few nods of agreement, the maps were rolled up and they were off.

-For a while, things were as simple as the fluidity of movement, the drive of feet into soft soil, as simple as targeting the next branch to land on.
+For a while, things were as simple as the fluidity of movement and the drive of their feet into soft soil, as simple as targeting the next branch to land on.
 They checked their direction three times before it was clear enough that Sasuke was indeed headed in a straight line.
 Once that was certain, their first runner was off.

 "You guys are banking an awful lot on his following this line," Kiba grumbled.

 "He has no reason to break habit," Gaara replied.
 "And now it seems that he hasn't."

 If they start growling at each other, or peeing on trees in some sort of territorial display, then I vote for knocking their heads together, Inner Sakura said.